zopeplone/ReactorUMG/README.md

   - [Links \& Resources](#links--resources)

 ---

-## Overview
-ReactorUMG is a helper plugin for Unreal Engine that lets you build **UMG** game UI and editor UI using **React**.
-It is built on **Puerts/PuertsTS** and uses text-based code that works well with AI tools, so you can iterate quickly like a web front‑end workflow.

 ## Why ReactorUMG
 UMG is powerful, but it does not have a text-first, web-like development flow.
 That makes it harder to reuse AI and front‑end practices (components, hot reload, linting, tests).
 **ReactorUMG** lets you build UI with **React + TypeScript**, preview changes live, and bring modern web development methods into Unreal UI work.